DrC0okie/HEIG_CLD_Labo5/README.md

 ![](.\figures\minikube_installation.png)

-## 1.3 - Creating a one-node cluster on our local machine
+## 1.3 - Create a one-node cluster on your local machine

 The cluster creation process was easy to follow, and we did not have any issue doing it.
 The following screenshots shows the `minikube start` command and the cluster information, once it has been created.